-THIS MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY THE MANAGEMENT OF ENVIRONMENTAL WASTE INTERNATIONAL INC. (the "Corporation") for use at an annual general and special meeting of shareholders of the Corporation (the "Meeting") to be held at WeirFoulds LLP, 66 Wellington Street West Suite 4100, Toronto, ON M5K 1B7 on Thursday, the 26th day of September, 2019 at the hour of 10:00 a.m.
+THIS MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY THE MANAGEMENT OF ENVIRONMENTAL WASTE INTERNATIONAL INC. (the "Corporation") for use at an annual general and special meeting of shareholders ("Shareholders") of the Corporation (the "Meeting") to be held at the offices of 66 Wellington Street West, Suite 4100, Toronto, Ontario M5K 1B7 on Thursday, the 29th day of June, 2023 at the hour of 11:30 a.m.
 (Toronto time) and at any adjournments thereof, for the purposes set out in the accompanying Notice of Meeting.
 The cost of solicitation of proxies will be borne by the Corporation.
-The information contained in this management information circular (the "Information Circular") is given as at August 7, 2019, unless indicated otherwise.
+The information contained in this management information circular (the "Information Circular") is given as at May 19, 2023, unless indicated otherwise.